 Hound owners using hounds under 12 months of age for Sambar Deer hunting must carry the authorisation with them at all times while hunting.

-No unregistered hounds or hounds without authorisation from the GMA may be used to hunt Sambar Deer.
+Unregistered hounds or hounds without authorisation from the GMA must not be used to hunt Sambar Deer.